5 Signs Your Hubby Might Have Peter Pan Syndrome:

 5. He's so immature that people think he is your teenage son and tattle on him, expecting you to punish your "child".
 (This actually happened to me during my first marriage, even though I was only nineteen and obviously not old enough to be his mother.)

 There probably isn't much anyone can do when a man refuses to grow up.
-Counseling might help him deal with underlying issues, however if he is a pathological liar it's probably a pointless waste of time and money.
-Both of my ex-husbands suffered from varying degrees of Peter Pan Syndrome, the first being a much worse case.
+Counseling might help him deal with underlying issues, however, if he is a pathological liar it's probably a pointless waste of time and money.
+Both of my ex-husbands suffered from varying degrees of the syndrome, the first being a much worse case.
 In the long run, the results were the same.
 The marriages were doomed before we even said, 'I do.'
 Of course, there were many issues but they all tied back to the fact that these two men could not grow up.

-In both cases, childhood trauma may have caused the Peter Pan syndrome.
+In both cases, childhood trauma may have caused them to become emotionally stunted.
 Hubby #1 was abused and rejected by his mom.
 He was so emotionally affected by it that even as an adult he would cry and suck his fingers when upset.
 Hubby #2 had PTSD from losing his mother to brain cancer when he was only 11 years old.
 Each day his pain was as raw as if she had just died the day before, unable to heal from the trauma.

 I should have copied the counselor's actions and left hubby #1 but I was still young enough to be naive.
 At the time, I was so stunned that a counselor could turn his back on a person like that, even though this man had been counseling him for years.
 Now that I'm older and wiser I realize that he was sick of drowning in bullshit.